Trump Administration Rule Would Penalize Immigrants For Needing Benefits

 A chilling effect

-The new rule would not apply retroactively, but to future applicants for green cards and visas.
+The new rule would apply not retroactively but to future applicants for green cards and visas.
 Past use of most benefits would not be held against the applicant, and neither would the use of such benefits by dependents and other family members.

-Still, public health and social service providers say they have already seen a chilling effect among immigrants who are afraid to get government aid — not only for themselves, but for their U.S. citizen children — for fear it could be held against them.
+Still, public health and social service providers say they have already seen a chilling effect among immigrants who are afraid to get government aid — not only for themselves but for their U.S. citizen children — for fear it could be held against them.
 The impact was felt as soon as rumors began to spread early in the Trump administration that the rule change was under consideration.

-The Urban Institute reported recently that one in seven adults in immigrant families said that they or a family member did not participate in a benefit program last year "out of fear of risking future green card status."
+The Urban Institute reported recently that 13.7% — 1 in 7 — of adults in immigrant families say that they or a family member did not participate in a benefit program last year "out of fear of risking future green card status."

 Opposition is expected to be widespread.
 A group of 17 state attorneys general sent a letter to the Office of Management and Budget last month, arguing that DHS had "entirely failed to estimate the true costs" of the regulation.